ChibiOS/ChibiOS/readme.txt

   (backported to 2.2.4).
 - FIX: Fixed timeout problem in the lwIP interface layer (bug 3302420) (backported to 2.2.4).
+- NEW: Added the new CMSIS 2.1 headers, now CMSIS resides into a shared
+  location: ./os/ports/common/ARMCMx/CMSIS.
+Old CMSIS files have been removed from the various platforms.
 - NEW: Removed all the ch.ld files from the ARMCMx demos, now the makefiles point to common ld files under the various ports.
 Less duplication and easier maintenance.